mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 11 May 2021 - 40+ section 08 & 09 videos released on Udemy & ZTM!!!
+* 10 May 2021 - time series materials research + preparation
+* 08 May 2021 - time series materials research + preparation
 * 05 May 2021 - ~20+ videos edited for 08, ~10+ videos edited for 09, time series materials in 1st draft mode
 * 04 May 2021 - fixed the remaining videos for 08 (audio missing), now onto making time series materials!
 * 03 May 2021 - rerecorded 10 videos for 08 fixing the sound isse, these are going straight to editing and should be uploaded by end of week